 How settling a medical debt affects your credit

 As mentioned, both settled debts and medical collection accounts hurt your credit score.
-However, settled debts are less damaging than collections.
+However, settled debts are less damaging than completely unpaid collections.

 How settled medical collections will affect your credit score in the future

-Moreover, as of January 1st, 2023, unpaid medical debts that are worth less than $500 will no longer appear on credit reports.
+On January 1st, 2023, they’ll make a further change: unpaid medical debts that are worth less than $500 will no longer appear on credit reports.
 5

 Alternatives to settling medical debts in collections